How to collect payment details and orchestrate charges with Stripe and Adyen

 - When the builder creates the snippet, it automatically injects the correct Vault endpoint for the

-parameter.
+vaultURLparameter.
 Otherwise, replace this parameter with your Vault's endpoint value displayed on the dashboard. - Replace the

-in this example with the one you created in the first step of this guide.
+apiKeyin this example with the one you created in the first step of this guide.

 How does the code run

 The code demonstrates how to set up a form that collects payment card details and saves them in Vault.
 The form supports different behaviors when clicking the submit button, including saving the payment details as an object, encrypting it, and tokenizing it.
-The behavior is defined by a strategy parameter, and, in this case, it is set to tokenize-object
+The behavior is defined by a strategy parameter, and, in this case, it is set to tokenize-object to store the payment card and to return a token representing it.
+The onSubmit hook receives the Vault token, and from there, it is your responsibility to send it to your backend and use it there.
+You can then initiate payment immediately or keep the token to request payment later.

 The returned result of the form

-When the form is completed correctly and submitted, the data
+When the form is completed correctly and submitted, the data value received from Vault in the onSubmit hook is a Vault global identifier similar to this:

 [ { "payment_details_token": "pvlt:detokenize:payments::8418dd21-50ec-49fb-b02e-9215032e1a23:" } ]

-is the ID for a token that represents the details stored in the Vault payments
+Where 8418dd21-50ec-49fb-b02e-9215032e1a23 is the ID for a token that represents the details stored in the Vault payments collection, details similar to this:

 "holder_name": "Jane Doe",